-Paperwork stating the Apprentice/Sponsor relationship must be submitted to the Shellfish Warden by June 1, 2024, for verification of eligibility.
-Up to five (5) Apprentices and Sponsors will be notified by June 30, 2024, if they have been accepted into the program.
-The Apprentice must pay the license fee within one month of being notified of their acceptance into the Apprentice program and renew annually following the procedure outlined in 32-604,

-- "Renewal Commercial License". which will be in effect through their 2- year Apprentice term.
-The Apprentice program will sunset June 30th to 2026. - 2.
-If more than five eligible Apprentices apply for this license, priority will be given to the applicant(s) whose Sponsor has held a Freeport (resident) commercial license for the most consecutive years.
-If, after that, there is still more than five eligible Apprentices, the remaining Apprentice openings will be determined by lottery as outlined in section I (1-7). - 3.
-Each Sponsor will train and assist his/her Apprentice in complying with all rules and regulations.
-An Apprentice must clam in the same cove as the sponsor at all times he/she is clamming.
-An Apprentice that violates a rule or regulation will have their Apprentice license revoked. - 4.
-Following completion and verification of the Apprentice clamming 100 tides, and contingent upon other applicable renewal license criteria being met, the Apprentice is eligible for a renewal commercial resident or non-resident license under the same conditions outlined in section 32-601A & B with residency status determined by the Apprentice's principal place of residency at completion of their Apprentice term.
-The Apprentice is permitted to fish and log more than 100 tides during the minimum 2-year Apprentice term, but must wait until two years has elapsed (June 30th, 2026) to be eligible to obtain a commercial license. - 5.
-In the initial round of Apprentice to Commercial license issuance, the Apprentice must complete a Commercial Shellfish License application and submit it to the Town Clerk's office during a regular business day during the month of April and must be accompanied by payment of 50% of the required license fee.
-This 50 % payment must be received before the close of business on the last business day in April.
-The remainder of the fee must be paid no later than the close of business on the last business day in May.
-Failure to pay either the 50 % or the 100% of the license fee by the close of business on the last respective business days shall result in not being eligible for a renewal license.
-If the Apprentice fails to qualify for the renewal Commercial License, the fees shall be refunded in full.
+- submitted to the Shellfish Warden by September 30, 2023 for verification of eligibility.
+Up to five (5) Apprentices and Sponsors will be notified by September 30, 2023 if they have been accepted into the program. - (b) If more than five eligible Apprentices apply for this license, priority will be given to the applicant(s) whose Sponsor has held a Freeport commercial license for the most consecutive years.
+If, after that, there is still more than five eligible Apprentices, the remaining Apprentice openings will be determined by lottery as outlined in section I (1-7). - (c) Each Sponsor will train and assist his/her Apprentice in complying with all rules and regulations.
+An apprentice must fish in the same cove as the sponsor at all times he/she is fishing.
+An Apprentice that violates a rule or regulation will have their Apprentice license revoked. - (d) A Sponsor may only sponsor a single Apprentice during the Sponsor's lifetime. - (e) The Apprentice must fish one hundred (100) tides over the two-year apprenticeship and log the dates in the Apprentice log.
+Apprentice must submit a copy of their log by June 30 of each year of the Apprentice term to the Shellfish Warden for verification.
+Within thirty (30) days of the 100th tide being fished the log must be submitted to the Shellfish Warden for verification. - (f) Following completion and verification of the Apprentice fishing 100 tides, and contingent upon other applicable renewal license criteria being met, the Apprentice is eligible for a renewal commercial resident or non-resident license, the status of which is determined by the Apprentice's principal place of residency at completion of their Apprentice term.
+The Apprentice is permitted to fish and log more than 100 tides during the minimum 2-year Apprentice term, but must wait until two years has elapsed (May 2026) to be eligible to obtain a commercial license.

-The Special Pilot Apprentice Commercial License program will sunset after two years.
+This Special Pilot Apprentice Commercial License program will sunset after two years.